fenago/tableau-intermediate/lab-guides/md/Lab_3.md

 #### How to do it..

-In this recipe, we\'ll learn about the different file formats in Tableau.
-Tableau Extracts will be introduced in this recipe and covered in more detail in the [*Creating a data source extract*] recipe.
+In this lab, we\'ll learn about the different file formats in Tableau.
+Tableau Extracts will be introduced In this lab and covered in more detail in the [*Creating a data source extract*] recipe.